These dirt cheap meal ideas will save your dinner time AND your monthly budget!

 What do you get when you combine two of the most beloved dishes in our country?
 Taco Pizza!
 It’s the perfect answer for when you’ve had regular pizza too often, but you want that same easy go-to recipe!

 This homemade sloppy joe is the perfect recipe as you can use it so many different ways!
 Scoop it onto hamburger buns for an easy dinner, load it onto fries or even a baked potato for another easy meal.

 I don’t know about you, but it seems that I am always short on time, so a homemade meal that comes together in 30 minutes is perfect!
 This Spanish rice & ground beef is easy, a bit lighter on the stomach than other dishes, so great for a summer evening.

 39. Poor Man’s Stew

 If you love a filling stew but hate the price of a large beef roast, then this slow cooker poor man’s stew is perfect!
 It uses ground beef which makes it much less expensive than its traditional cousin.
 This is also a great recipe for freezing, and when served alongside a loaf of crusty french bread, it’s the perfect easy meal!

 Dirt cheap pork sausage dinners:

 In this post’s healthier counterpart, Fifty Frugal Meal Ideas, I talk about how much of a fan I am of kielbasa!
-It’s such a vertical protein option, adds lots of flavor, and inexpensive too!
+It’s such a versatile protein option, adds lots of flavor, and it’s inexpensive too!